 If … non-lethal means are sufficient to defend and protect people’s safety from the aggressor, authority will limit itself to such means, as these are more in keeping with the concrete conditions of the common good and more in conformity with the dignity of the human person.
 11

+We invite you to participate in the Sanctity of Life ministry.
+We will keep you infomed via email.
+There are no meetings involved.
 There are no qualifications or age limits to help in this ministry.
 A love of God and your fellow humans is all that is needed.